Updated: Feb 7, 2022, effective on Feb 7, 2022

-Our Clients, Partners and service providers are located across the globe in North America, Asia Pacific, Latin America, the UK, European Union and the European Economic Area (although Tapad no longer collects data from the UK, EU, or EEA; for more information, please see our UK, EU, and EEA privacy notice here).
+Our Clients, Partners and service providers are located across the globe in North America, Asia Pacific, Latin America, the UK, European Union and the European Economic Area.
+Please note Tapad does not engage in the data transfers from the UK, EU, or EEA.

 2. Offer Meaningful Choice

 If you would like to opt-out of Tapad Services, you may do so as described in this section.